The basics of Individual Savings Accounts (Isas) - what they are, how they work, and how you can save without paying tax on the interest you make.

-In simple terms, an Isa (or Individual Savings Account) allows you to save money without paying tax on the interest you receive.
-There are two types of Isas available:
+In simple terms, an Isa allows you to save money without paying tax on the interest you receive.
+There are three main types:

 You can pay into one account of each type during the tax year, which runs from 6 April to 5 April the following year.

 Different Isas have varying degrees of qualification.
 You must be: